Filippo Fabbri

-Filippo Fabbri (born 7 January 2002) is a Sammarinese professional footballer who plays as a centre-back or right-back for Serie D club San Marino and the San Marino national team.
+Filippo Fabbri (born 7 January 2002) is a Sammarinese professional footballer who plays as a centre-back or right-back for Italian Serie D club Mezzolara and the San Marino national team.

 Club career

 On 6 July 2022, Serie C club Olbia announced the signing of Fabbri on a two-year deal.
 On 26 November 2024, he joined Victor San Marino on a contract until the end of the season.

 International career

 Fabbri has represented San Marino at several age levels.

 He received his first call up for the San Marino senior side in March 2021.
 He made his debut on 28 March 2021 in a World Cup qualifier against Hungary.